udaysankar01/Simple-SLAM/README.md

    - Estimation of rotation and translation from the Essential Matrix.

 4. **Triangulation:**

    - Triangulation of 3D points using Direct Linear Transform (DLT).

+5. **Mapping:**
+   - Check for existing 3D points in the map.
+   - Add new 3D points to the map.
+   - Visualize the 3D map using Pangolin.

 ## Installation